kontena/kontena/docs/using-kontena/telemetry.md

 ## Opt-Out

-Telemetry can be disabled by setting `server.anonymous_stats` configuration parameter to `false`.
+Telemetry can be disabled by setting `server.telemetry_enabled` configuration parameter to `false`.
 This can be done via Kontena CLI using following command:

 ```
-$ kontena master config set server.anonymous_stats=false
+$ kontena master config set server.telemetry_enabled=false
 ```